tnagler/website/content/teaching/index.md

 ## Thesis supervision

-I have supervised several MSc theses in mathematics and statistics (15 completed).
+I have supervised several student theses in mathematics and statistics (15 completed, 3 current).

 LMU students interested in a project with me may send an email with a recent transcript and indication of their interests.